 Step 1.
-Loading Section Preparation
+Load Section Preparation

-Position the trolley assembly somewhere on the fixed section of track, clear of the loading section.
+Position the trolley assembly somewhere on the fixed section of track, clear of the load section.
 Remove both sides of the track loading section and place them safely off to the side.
-Carefully run the trolley into the loading section toward the striker wall until there is at least 20" of clearance between the lead post trolley and beginning of the fixed track sections.
+Carefully run the trolley into the loading section toward the striker wall as far as possible.
+There should be at least 20" of clearance between the lead post trolley and beginning of the fixed track sections.

-Refer to Figure 6.3 on page 15.
-Use this to determine the order in which the door sections must be loaded.
+Refer to Figure 6.3 on page 15 Use this to determine the order in which the door sections must be loaded.